The AI Race Just Shifted Again — Grok 4.5, Muse Spark 1.1, Kimi K3, and the New Global Pecking Order

 Price-Performance-Multimodality Matrix

 Muse Spark 1.1 wins the agentic layer.
 Grok 4.5 wins the multimodal stack.
-Fable 5 wins benchmarks.
+Fable 5 wins benchmarks — but Kimi K3 is now within striking distance at 30% of the price, with open weights days away.
 GLM and DeepSeek win on price.
-Google… is searching for its lane.
+Google… is still searching for its lane, and now it’s late to its own launch.

 What This Means for Asia